Half Way There: Singles

 Busted released the album's lead promo track, "Nineties", on 2 November 2018.

 "Reunion" was released on 14 December 2018 as an instant download.
 "All My Friends" was released a day after for those who pre-ordered the album from the official website.

-The first proper single, "Radio", was released on 9 January 2019, exclusively on BBC Radio 2.
+The first single, "Radio", was released on 9 January 2019, exclusively on BBC Radio 2.
 Bassist Matt Willis said of the single:

-The second single was "Shipwrecked in Atlantis".

 Track listing

 Adapted from the band's store.